 Candomble means “dance in honor of the gods.”
 Accordingly, dance and music play important roles in the religion.

-The roots of Candomble go back to the slave trade.
-Enslaved Africans were shipped to Brazil.
-These Africans tried to follow their religious beliefs and practice their customs, but were not allowed.
-Jewish and Christian slave owners tried to convert them to Christianity.
-Although many slaves converted to Christianity, others still practiced their religions in secret or disguised their practices as those of Catholicism.
+The roots of Candomble go back to wold religion before colonialism and European enslavement of Africans in the Trans-Atlantic slave trade.
+Many enslaved Africans were taken to Brazil, and despite their oppression, continued to follow their religious beliefs and practice their customs.
+The Jewish and Christian enslavers forced the Africans to convert them to believe in Christ as their lord and savior.
+Although many Africans converted to Christianity, others still practiced their religions in secret or disguised their practices as those of Catholicism.

-The concept of good and bad does not exist for followers of Candomble; however, doing bad has its consequences.
+The strict division between good and bad does not exist for followers of Candomble; however, doing bad has its consequences.
 The goal of each person is to carry out his or her destiny, which is controlled by the orixa.
 Each person’s orixa also acts as a protector.
 Worshippers perform special dances to allow the orixa to possess them.

 During major rituals, priests and priestesses disguise as Baba Egum.
 The worship takes place in the form of dances and songs.
 Dances call the orixa to enter the body.
-When a dancer becomes possessed, they enter a trancelike condition and publicly act out scenes from the community life through dance.
+When a dancer becomes possessed, they enter a trance state and publicly act out scenes from the community life through dance.
 When the orixa leaves the body, the trance ends.

 Women play a significant role in Candomble.
 Women, called “mothers of the holy one” lead services and train future priestesses.
 The sacred places for followers of Candomble are the terreiro, or temples.
 These structures have indoor and outdoor sections and designated places for the gods.
 Worshippers enter the terreiro in clean clothes.
 They also splash water on themselves before entering so they clean themselves from the impurity of the outside world.